kevjose/react-notifier/README.md

   }
 }

-// the useReducer function keeps track of the state and returns the new state and a dispatcher funciton. function useReducer(reducer, initialState) {
+// the useReducer function keeps track of the state and returns the new state and a dispatcher function. function useReducer(reducer, initialState) {
   const [state, setState] = useState(initialState);